 I really had no preconceived notions about Taipei.
 In fact, I had never even had Taiwanese food before going on this trip; apart from the Taiwanese born bakery 85c which has sprung up locations all over southern California.

 Maybe that was a blessing in disguise?
 I was pleasantly surprised with both street food and some of the restaurants we visited.
 If I’m ever back in Asia I would absolutely love to have another layover in Taipei so I could experience more of mouth watering Taiwanese food.

 One of the best things I had the entire trip was at a famous restaurant called Din Tai Fung.
-After our visit to Taipei’s 101 landmark, we headed down to the restaurant located within that same building.
+After a visit to Taipei’s 101 landmark, we headed down to the restaurant located within that same building.
 There wasn’t much of a wait when we went, maybe about 20 minutes.
 This was great because it gave us time to decide on our meal.
 We ordered a few things to share; shrimp shumai, pork xiao long bao, garlic green beans, and the most wonderful and delicious truffle and pork xiao long bao.
 By far, the savory and juicy taste of the truffle and pork xiao long bao was in my top 3 of best foods for Taipei.
 It is a must try if you go here!!!
 After coming back, I had learned that there’s a Din Tai Fung in L.A., but the truffle and pork (5 piece) dish here was $30.
 Outrageous, considering I had paid $30 for my entire meal at the Taipei location!!!

 We stayed at lovely hotel right by the trendy area of Ximending.
 The area is absolutely lively; full of shops, street food, performers, and crowds.
 Since we were in Taipei for such a short time, it was nice to have direct access to an area compact with all of these things.
 All we had to do was step outside, turn right, and there we were at the entrance of Ximending’s main shopping district.